 Higher Transaction Limits for High Rollers

-Bank transfers stand out because they let you move more money, making them perfect for South African players who bet big.
-E-wallets and prepaid vouchers have tight limits, but bank transfers let you move much larger amounts between you and gambling platforms.
+Bank transfers are the go-to because they let you move way more cash, which is great for South African players who like to bet big.
+E-wallets and prepaid vouchers cap you pretty low, but with bank transfers you can shift way larger sums between you and the gambling sites.

 Bank transfers let you move much more money than other options: